-A Senate hold is how a senator informally signals his objection to a bill or nomination.
+A “Senate hold” is how a U.S. senator informally signals his objection to a bill or presidential nomination.

 Holds have become more common since the 1970s, when the Senate began using many more unanimous consent agreements to advance a greater volume of legislation, and opponents have suggested many changes to reform or abolish the practice.

 The most recent challenges to this custom include a 2010 letter in which 69 senators pledged not to place holds and a 2011 resolution declaring that, in the case of secret holds, either a senator’s identity is revealed after two days or the hold is assigned to the party leader.
-The latter of these reforms has been easily circumvented by the tag-team hold.